Falealupo

 Falealupo is a village in Samoa situated at the west end of Savai'i island 20 mi from the International Date Line used until 29 December 2011.
 The village has two main settlements, Falealupo-Uta, situated inland by the main island highway and Falealupo-Tai, situated by the sea.
 The road to the coastal settlement is about 9 km, most of it unsealed, from the main highway.
 The village's population is 545.

 Due to its location in the west of the country, and because Samoa was just to the east of the International Date Line, Falealupo has been described as "the last village in the world to see the sunset of each day".
 This has now changed, as the Samoan government has moved the International Date Line east of the country in 2011.

 Families have moved inland for the convenience of living by the main road near public transport, as well as the extensive damage to the coastal village from cyclones in the early 1990s, which left behind old church ruins along the coast.
 There are rock pools, caves, and sandy beaches in the area.
 Falealupo-Uta has small shops and facilities for Western Union money transfer while there are beach fale accommodation and a shop at Falealupo-tai.

 The settlement is part of Falealupo Electoral Constituency (Faipule District) which forms part of the larger political district of Vaisigano.

 Roman Catholic Cardinal Pio Taofinu'u (1923–2006), the first Polynesian bishop and cardinal, was born in Falealupo and attended the village school.

 Myths and Legends

 Falealupo is mentioned in different myths and legends in Samoan mythology.

-In the sea at the farthest point of the peninsula, the Fafā, an outcropping of volcanic rocks, is said in legend to be the gateway to the underworld Pulotu, where aitu, the spirits of deceased persons, reside.
+In the sea at the farthest point of the peninsula, the Fafā-o-Sauali’i, an outcropping of volcanic rocks, is said in legend to be the gateway to the underworld Pulotu, where aitu, the spirits of deceased persons, reside.

 The ruler of Pulotu is Saveasi'uleo, the father of Nafanua, a goddess of war from Falealupo.
 Another legend tells that Nafanua's mother is Tilafaiga, who brought the art of Samoan tattoo with her sister Taema from Fiti.
 The village is also associated with the legend of Moso.

+Nafanua, the goddess of war, fertility, and tattooing, is revered as the protector of her home village of Falealupo in Samoa.